The Beaotic Team

 Jørgen Traun

-The journey with electronic music production started for Jørgen in 1989.
+The journey with electronic music production started for Jørgen in 1986.
 Since then he has worked on TV- and game productions, as well as worked on a number of records.

-Today Jørgen's primary music outlet is Guru Meditation, and he often listens to Plaid, Mathew Jonson, Rhythm & Sound, Siriusmo, Fela Kuti, Booka Shade, Yello and The Art of Noise.
+He often listens to Plaid, Mathew Jonson, Laurie Anderson, Rhythm & Sound, Siriusmo, Fela Kuti, Booka Shade, Yello and The Art of Noise.

 Henrik Jensen